kiler129/mikrotik-auto-wireguard/docs/EXAMPLES.md

 #### Get help
 `bin/console generate --help`

 ...no, seriously, each option has help ;)

-By default the following options are assumed (and can be changed):
+By default, the following options are assumed (and can be changed):
 - Advanced/HTML template (with QR code readable in CLI and in a browser)
 - Single user is generated
 - Peer config routes all traffic via VPN (use `--allowed` to change)